JanePerepechenko/Jane_MROSupply.com/.github/ISSUE_TEMPLATE/-admin-site----.md

 ---
 name: "[ADMIN SITE - ]"
-about: Bug issue
+about: Issue on Admin site

 ---

 **Issue:**

-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

 **Request:**

-Please fix.
+A clear and concise description of what you want to happen.

+**Please view mockup**

+Add any other context or screenshots about the feature request here.